-Community infrastructure - as defined in the Sustainable Planning Act 2009 that is undertaken by, or on behalf of, the Minister.
+Community infrastructure - being infrastructure prescribed in Schedule 5 of the Planning Regulation 2017 that is undertaken by, or on behalf of, the Minister.

 Development - as defined in the Economic Development Act 2012.

 Development scheme - as defined in the Economic Development Act 2012.